Supporting leaf graphic

 "Our ambition is to equip the discovery scientists of tomorrow with the right tools to design high-performance agrochemicals that are less reliant on fluorinated substituents, no matter what the requirements of the future will be."

-Vlad Pascanu, Principal Scientist Crop Protection Research Chemistry
+Vlad Pascanu, Principal Scientist Crop Protection Research Chemistry, Syngenta

 Description